AlexanderSchuetz97/jni-simple/README.md

 # jni-simple

 This crate contains a simple dumb handwritten rust wrapper around the JNI (Java Native Interface) API.
-It does absolutely no magic around the JNI Calls and lets you just use it as you would in C.
+It does absolutely no magic around the JNI Calls and lets you just use them as you would in C.

 ### Examples
 #### Loading a JVM on from a shared object file or dll